 April is an excellent month to visit the Galapagos: a time when critically endangered Waved Albatrosses launch their massive annual arrival on Española and commence their courtship displays.
 This is also the turtle hatching season, for which Espumilla Beach, which you will visit, is an important turtle nesting site.
-Sea visibility is usually good in March and this yacht safari will take you snorkelling at up to nine snorkel sites.
+Sea visibility is usually good in April and this yacht safari will take you snorkeling at up to nine snorkel sites.

 Amongst the varied wildlife and birdwatching we anticipate opportunities to see will be Sealions, Galapagos Fur Seals, Blue Footed Boobies, land and marine iguanas, Galapagos penguins, Great & American Frigatebirds, American Flamingos and Galapagos Penguins.